telerik/ajax-docs/api/server/Telerik.Web.UI/AppointmentCollection.md

 #### Returns

 `System.Collections.Generic.IList`1` A generic IList containing the Appointments
-            	that start in the specified time range.
+            	that are fully contained within the specified time range.

 ###  GetAppointmentsInRange